-- 1. Organize and coordinate the work of the Review Team as team leader and leading expert. - 2.
-Conduct a comprehensive desk review of all relevant documentation in the period 2008-2012; - 3.
-Carry out interviews with relevant Stakeholders; - 4.
-Identify the planned, principle approaches and strategies that were employed; - 5.
-Assess the design, implementation and results of the assistance provided and specifically examine the relevance, efficiency, effectiveness, impact and its sustainability; - 6.
-Assess the degree to which the assistance has been successful so far, including the extent to which the targeted beneficiaries have benefited from the support; - 7.
+- 1. Conduct a comprehensive desk review of all relevant documentation in the period 2008-2012; - 2.
+Carry out interviews with relevant Stakeholders; - 3.
+Identify the planned, principle approaches and strategies that were employed;

+- 4. Assess the design, implementation and results of the assistance provided and specifically examine the relevance, efficiency, effectiveness, impact and its sustainability; - 5.
+Assess the degree to which the assistance has been successful so far, including the extent to which the targeted beneficiaries have benefited from the support; - 6.
 The analysis should differentiate between short and long term effects, with special reference to the CEC institutional capacity development.
-If results other than the planned ones have been reached, whether they are positive and or negative, these should also be described and analyzed; - 8.
-Assess whether assistance provided and financing arrangements were the most costeffective to achieve the desired outputs and outcomes. - 9.
-Assess how the management arrangements have been implemented; - 10.
-Identify and analyze the challenges and constraints confronted by implementing projects during the provision of the assistance and draw lessons learnt; - 11.
-Assess the impact or prospects of the assistance provided, enhancing the consideration of cross cutting issues such as gender and human rights; - 12.
-Draft a set of concrete recommendations based on review findings and identified opportunities for intervention, including recommendations on the relevant changes to the Results and Resources Framework and the Risk Log. - 13.
+If results other than the planned ones have been reached, whether they are positive and or negative, these should also be described and analyzed; - 7.
+Assess whether assistance provided and financing arrangements were the most costeffective to achieve the desired outputs and outcomes. - 8.
+Assess how the management arrangements have been implemented; - 9.
+Identify and analyze the challenges and constraints confronted by implementing projects during the provision of the assistance and draw lessons learnt; - 10.
+Assess the impact or prospects of the assistance provided, enhancing the consideration of cross cutting issues such as gender and human rights; - 11.
+Draft a set of concrete recommendations based on review findings and identified opportunities for intervention, including recommendations on the relevant changes to the Results and Resources Framework and the Risk Log. - 12.
 Prepare and present a comprehensive review report.